bagder/I-D/httpbis-tcp/draft.md

 the reuse of sockets in TIME_WAIT state for new connections when a protocol complete termination has occurred.
 There is no RFC that covers this behaviour.

-## TCP socket buffer sizes and Window Scaling   {#socket-buffers}
+## TCP socket buffer sizes {#socket-buffers}

-Systems meant to handle and serve a huge number of TCP connections at high speeds need a significant amount of memory for TCP socket buffers.
+Systems meant to handle and serve a huge number of TCP connections at high speeds can require significant amounts of memory for TCP socket buffers to maintain performance.
 On some systems you can tell the TCP stack what default buffer sizes to use and how much they are allowed to dynamically grow and shrink.
 Window Scaling is typically linked to socket buffer sizes.

-The minimum and default tend to require less proactive amendment than the maximum value.
-When deriving maximum values for use, you should consider the BDP (Bandwidth Delay Product) of the target environment and clients.
-Consider also that 'read' and 'write' values do not require to be synchronised, as the BDP requirements for a load balancer or middle-box might be very different when acting as a sender or receiver.
+The minimum and default values for socket buffers tend to require less proactive amendment than the maximum value.
+When deriving maximum values for use, you should consider the BDP (Bandwidth Delay Product) of the target environment and client paths.
+Consider also that 'read' and 'write' values do not require to be synchronised, as the BDP for a load balancer or middle-box might be very different when acting as a sender or receiver due to the network charateristics in either context. e.g. A cache with fast, low latency network to an origin serving high latency clients.

-Allowing needlessly high values beyond the expected limitations of the platform might increase the probability of retransmissions and buffer induced delays within the path.
+Allowing needlessly high values beyond the expected limitations of the platform will not improve performance however can cause buffer induced delays within the path or excessive retransmissions during congestion events.
 Extensions such as ECN coupled with AQM can help mitigate this undesirable behaviour {{RFC7141}}.

+## TCP Window Scaling  {#window-scaling}

+Window Scaling is provided as a function of the congestion control algorithm used on a platform.
+Initial and maximal values can usually be configured.

-{{RFC7323}} covers Window Scaling in greater detail.
+The window size used at connection startup is a calculated value using the MSS discovered during the 3WHS and the Initial Window (IW) in both send and receive contexts (initcwnd and initrwnd). {{RFC7323}} covers Window Scaling in greater detail.

-## Set maximum allowed TCP window sizes  {#max-window}

-You may have to increase the largest allowed window size.
-Window scaling must be accommodated within the maximal values, however it is not uncommon to see the maximum definable higher than the scalable limit; these values can statically defined within socket parameters (SO_RCVBUF,SO_SNDBUF).
+You may have to increase the largest allowed window size from the system default to increase the throuput for high latency clients.
+Window scaling must be accommodated within the maximal values, however it is not uncommon to see the maximum definable higher than the scalable limit; these values can be statically defined within socket parameters (SO_RCVBUF,SO_SNDBUF).

+Changes to the size of the window or incomplete window usage are common secondary symptoms of 'slow transfer rates' on a loss free path.
+Locating the root cause of these symptoms, usually on the client or server system, is an important step commonly overlooked in favour of blaming the path.

 ## Timers and timeouts